Potential impact of noise correlation in next-generation gravitational wave detectors: Impact of correlated noise on parameter estimation

-and for a global network with the inclusion of a US detector, the matrices are given by
+and, for a global network with the inclusion of a US detector, the matrices are given by

 where $\alpha_{jk} = \alpha \delta_{jk}H(10{\text{ Hz}} - k\Delta f)$, with $H(x)$ being the Heaviside step function.
 Given the current uncertainties surrounding the level of noise correlation, we have chosen to simulate a range of correlation coefficients, $\alpha$, from $0$ $0.9$ in increments of $0.1$.
-Recent measurement using seismometers at different sites and separations showed that the coherence can range between $\sim0.01$ and $\sim0.5$ at the $90^{\rm{th}}$ percentile \cite{janssensCorrelated01Hz40HzSeismic2024}.
+Recent measurement using seismometers at different sites and separations showed that the coherence can range between $\sim0.01$ and $\sim0.5$ at the $90$th percentile \cite{janssensCorrelated01Hz40HzSeismic2024}.
 The coherence cannot be trivially mapped to $\alpha$ since it depends on the exact detector layout.
 Nevertheless, it gives us a rough estimate of $\alpha$ in the range between $\sim0.005$ and $\sim0.25$, which is estimated by dividing the coherence by $2$ assuming only the end test mass is subject to noise correlation.

-A catalog of $200$ aligned spin \ac{BBH} merger transients using the waveform approximant \textsc{IMRPhenomXPHM} \cite{prattenComputationallyEfficientModels2021} is generated.
+A catalog of $200$ aligned spin binary black hole merger transients using the waveform approximant IMRPhenomXPHM \cite{prattenComputationallyEfficientModels2021} is generated.
 The simulated catalog's source parameter distributions are outlined in Table~\ref{tab:sim_pop}.
 Subsequently, we perform \ac{FIM} analyses on this catalog under two different setups.

 Our comparative analysis focuses on evaluating the standard deviation of individual source parameters and the spread of the posterior distributions between the two configurations under the two scenarios.
 It is essential to note that the \ac{FIM} only approximates the posterior primarily for high \ac{SNR} signals.
 Thus, we set a fiducial \ac{SNR} cutoff, ensuring signals possess an \ac{SNR} above $50$.
-The \ac{SNR} for this cutoff is determined by the non-colocated configuration.
+The \ac{SNR} for this cutoff is determined by the noncollocated configuration.